friends-of-tutorials/securely-transfer-messages/README.md

 iv=10A8C339AEC170CCBA8D3816785F67F6
 ```

-Encrypt the key and iv with the public key "public.pem":
+Encrypt the key and iv or your secret passphrase, depending on what your decryption library supports.
+Below is the example with a key and iv.
+The combination will encrypted with the public key "public.pem":

 ```
 user$ $ rsaCiphertext=$(\